Revising and Re-Imagining Your Picture Book Manuscript (Webinar Series) February-April 2018

 Dates: Evenings (8:30-9:30 pm Eastern, 5:30-6:30 pm Pacific), February 27, March 6, March 20, March 27, April 10, April 17.
 Make-up date May 8.
 (We skip some weeks due to other commitments.)
 The webinar will be presented on the widely used Zoom platform, which works on Mac and Windows computers and tablets (and, in a pinch, smartphones).

-A new free preview and introductory session, How a Picture Book Works, exploring the idea of the reader as collaborator, will be held on January 23.
-Click through to the information page to learn more.
+A new free preview and introductory session, How a Picture Book Works, exploring the idea of the reader as collaborator, was held on January 23, and will be made available as a video recording during the class.

 All students watch and participate in the live sessions.
 Recordings, transcripts, and text chat will be available following each session to all students.